hyperledger/iroha/README.md

 bash ./scripts/generate_wasm.sh [path/to/smartcontracts]
 ```

 The generated WASM files will be saved in a generated directory `test-smartcontracts`, relative to your current working directory.
-The default path for smart contracts in this project is `client/tests/integration/smartcontracts`.
+The default path for smart contracts in this project is `wasm_samples`.

 </details>